Mikolaj-A-Kowalski/SCONE/docs/User Manual.rst

     that defines the domains of integration of each tally
   - filter (*optional*): can filter out particles with certain properties, preventing them from scoring results
+  - handleVirtual (*optional*): if set to 1 handles virtual as well as physical collisions (currently only valid for fixed source and transportDT operator)

 * trackClerk